-Filmmaker James Murray-White spent a winter break in Cumbria to edit footage for his film, Finding Blake, and he took time out for ClimateCultures to review Cornerstones.
-This new collection of writing explores how all landscapes — from Dartmoor to the Arctic Circle — begin below the surface of the earth.
+James Murray-White took a break from editing his Finding Blake film to review Cornerstones: subterranean writings.
+This new collection explores how all landscapes — from Dartmoor to the Arctic Circle — begin below the surface of the earth.

 Earlier this year I counted myself blessed, albeit slightly apprehensive, as I was shown into Jordans Mine on Portland in Dorset, by mine manager Mark Godden.
 I was there to see and film where the slab of Portland stone for the English mystic William Blake’s new ledger stone was cut from.
 We’ve published much material about Blake’s life and work, his burial site and the process of creating his new stone over at the multi-fabulous Finding Blake project website.